jetp104/iss_tracker/README.md

 ![image](https://user-images.githubusercontent.com/122917623/224181191-235ba6ae-1b83-4f4e-b030-7849bfc2aa9b.png)

-Interpretation: This returns the longitude, latitude, and altitude, along with altitude units, and where the ISS was over at the time of the specified epoch
+Interpretation: This returns the longitude, latitude, and altitude, along with altitude units (km), and where the ISS was over at the time of the specified epoch

 ### 14. /now
 use the command